Can you drive in Greece with a foreign license?

 In most cases, if your license can be exchanged directly, the process takes 2 to 6 weeks from the date of submission.
 If you need to complete theory and practical tests, the process may take 1 to 3 months, depending on appointment availability.

-Submitting all the required documents correctly and obtaining certified translations beforehand can significantly speed up the process.
+Submitting all required documents correctly and obtaining certified translations in advance can significantly speed up the process.

 Note: Timelines can vary by region and workload.
 For example, processing can take longer in Athens due to higher demand.